 The maturation and remodeling phase is where the wound achieves maximum strength as it matures.

 When an injury occurs, the initial phase is always an outpouring of lymphatic fluid and blood.
 It is during this process that adequate hemostasis is achieved.
-Both the extrinsic and intrinsic coagulation pathways are activated and play a role in stopping the loss of blood.
+Both the extrinsic and intrinsic coagulation pathways are activated and play a role in stopping blood loss.
 Aggregation of platelets follows the arterial vasoconstriction to the damaged endothelial lining.
 A release of adenosine 5´ diphosphate (ADP) results in the clumping of platelets and initiates the process of thrombosis.
-The vasoconstriction is a short-lived process that is soon followed by vasodilation, which allows the influx of white cells and more thrombocytes.
+This vasoconstriction is a short-lived process that is soon followed by vasodilation, which allows the influx of white cells and more thrombocytes.

 The inflammatory phase begins with hemostasis and chemotaxis.
 Both the white cells and thrombocytes speed up the inflammatory process by releasing more mediators and cytokines.
-Besides the platelet-derived growth factor, there are other factors that promote collagen degradation, the transformation of fibroblasts, the growth of new vessels, and re-epithelialization.
+Besides the platelet-derived growth factor, other factors promote collagen degradation, the transformation of fibroblasts, the growth of new vessels, and re-epithelialization.
 All of the processes occur at the same time but in a synchronized fashion.
 Mediators like serotonin and histamine are released from platelets and increase cellular permeability.
-The platelet-derived growth factor attracts fibroblasts and, along with transforming growth factor, enhance division and multiplication of fibroblasts.
+The platelet-derived growth factor attracts fibroblasts and, along with transforming growth factor, enhances the division and multiplication of fibroblasts.
 The fibroblasts, in turn, synthesize collagen.

-The proliferative or granulation phase does not occur at a discrete time but is occurring all the time in the background.
+The proliferative or granulation phase does not occur at a discrete time, but is ongoing all the time in the background.